 The bootstrap process that starts the application loads the widget set which is the client-side engine part of the application.

 After it’s loaded, the client-side engine needs to be started using

 Hence, these settings are architectural limitations in Vaadin, so that the framework can start its client-side engine in the browser.

 These values aren’t used as Cross-Site Request Forgery (CSRF) tokens, and they aren’t processed in a way that would let an attacker compromise the application state.

 Many tools report a CSRF vulnerability when Vaadin fetches static resources.
 These requests can’t change the application state.
 Here is a list of resources that are safe to fetch without a CSRF token:

 Reported as: Authentication Bypass Using HTTP Verb Tampering

-Some tools that check for this do not check the content of the response, only the response status.
-Vaadin does not send server log files to the client, even though the response status is set to 200.
+Some tools that check for this don’t check the content of the response, only the response status.
+Vaadin doesn’t send server log files to the client, even though the response status is set to 200.